jonathandion/awesome-emails/README.md

 - [Mail-in-a-box](https://mailinabox.email/) - Lets you become your own mail service provider in a few easy steps.
 - [Mailcow](https://mailcow.email/) - The mailserver suite with the 'moo'.
 An easy to use dockerized selfhosted email solution.
 - [Mailtrain](https://mailtrain.org/) - Self Hosted Newsletter App Built on Top of Nodemailer.
 - [Mautic](https://mautic.org/) - Mautic Marketing Automation.
-Build smarter campaigns – and build them faster – with marketing automation that’s quick to learn, simple to use, and easy to iterate.
+Build smarter campaigns – and build them faster – with marketing automation that's quick to learn, simple to use, and easy to iterate.
 - [Modoboa](https://modoboa.org/) - A solution to quickly deploy and manage a complete email server, compatible with latest standards and optimized for delivery and reputation protection.
 - [Poste.io](https://poste.io/) - Complete mailserver built in one docker container.
 - [SimpleLogin](https://github.com/simple-login/app) - Self-hosted email alias solution.